goatslacker/alt/docs/index.md

 This is an array of functions you can provide which will be executed every time `createStore` or `createUnsavedStore` is ran.
 It will iterate through the array applying each function to your store.
 This can be useful if you wish to perform any pre-processing or transformations to your store before it's created.

-#### setState

-> setState(currentState: object, nextState: object): object

-`setState` is used internally by Alt to set the state.
-You can override this to provide your own setState implementation.
-Internally, setState is an alias for `Object.assign`. `setState` must return an object.

-#### getState

-> getState(currentState: object): mixed

-`getState` receives the current state and returns a copy of it.
-You can override this function to provide your own implementation.

 ## Instances

 Alternatively, you can [create instances](/docs/altInstances/) of the entire alt universe including stores.